Azure/azure-sdk-for-cpp/sdk/storage/faq.md

 #### Custom headers in HTTP requests

 Below is an example of adding a custom header into each HTTP request.
+The header value is static and doesn't change over time, so we make it a per-operation policy.
+If you want to add some time-variant headers like authentication, you should use per-retry policy.

 ```C++
 class NewPolicy final : public Azure::Core::Http::Policies::HttpPolicy {